visualbis/visualbis.github.io/_sources/PlanCategory.rst.txt

     Total cell value increased to 10 %

 d.
-Click on Weight option as shown in the above Figure and you will be able to view the Spread by Weights
+You will be able to view the 'Spread by Weights' screen.

 .. figure:: _static/pl14.png
     :align: center